 I had booked my usual exit row seat, on the aisle, in the back section of the plane (26H if anyone is interested).
 As always on these transatlantic flights, there was more than enough legroom, plus the seat felt a little wider than the Boeing 787s I’ve been flying on recently.

 I’ve been flying to/from Boston, mostly on Boeing 777s, for almost 20 years now and there’s every chance that this one was flying back when I started.
 It was really starting to show its age though: as I’ve mentioned, there was no at-seat power, the TV screen was tiny and while the foldout table was just about big enough for my laptop, there wasn’t much scope for adjusting it.
 I found that if I slid it as far forward as it would go, it was in a just about acceptable position for typing.
+This was a far cry from when I next flew on a British Airways 777-200, but on that occasion, on my way to Bangkok, I was flying in business class.

 A few years ago, the lack of at-seat power would have been a major issue for me.
 As it is, my laptop is starting to show its age (although in my laptop’s case, it’s only 2½ years old, whereas the plane was probably 20 years or more).
 When it was new, I could easily get eight hours from it on a single charge, but these days, it’s more like five or six hours at best.
 Fortunately, London to Boston is about as short as you get on transatlantic flights, with the captain suggesting just over seven hours flying time.